 Once you have submitted all of the required documents, contact the transfer counselor to verify the status of your application.
 Your application will then be reviewed, and an admission decision will be mailed to you.

-Generally, credits taken at a regionally accredited college that are comparable to those taught at Bridgewater, with a grade of C or higher, will transfer.
+Generally, credits taken at a regionally accredited college that are comparable to those taught at Bridgewater, with a grade of “C” or higher, will transfer.
 If you are attending a regionally accredited two-year college, you may transfer up to 68 credits.

 Applicants may receive a preliminary credit evaluation upon request by contacting the transfer counselor and submitting all college transcripts.

 If you are attending a Virginia Community College, you can use the Foundations in Liberal Arts Program Requirement Equivalency Brochure to find a list of courses that will fulfill the FILA (general education) requirements at Bridgewater.

 Bridgewater offers many opportunities to visit campus throughout the year.
 We offer personalized visits, transfer visit days, open houses, and special events for you to learn more about BC.